by Mommy Emily

 And I long to take you all with me.

 I long to carry you into this world, into the villages and wide-split smiles that make up the family that is The Lulu Tree.
-I long for you to hear the jajjas cry their whooping “Hallelujahs” in the open-sky churches as we sit in plastic chairs and listen to Mommy Esther speak with passion about the Jesus she loves so much.
+I long for you to hear the jajjas cry their whooping “Hallelujahs” in the open-sky churches as we sit in plastic chairs and hear a message about the goodness of Jesus.
 I long for you to eat rice and matoke (boiled bananas) and ground nut sauce and to touch the heads of village children who will stroke your white skin in return.

 I long to take you to feel the African sun on your head and see the stark line between lush vegetation and impoverished people and the dance they perform together across a land soaked in their ancestors’ blood.